cat health

 Are certain cat breeds lazier than others?

 Yes, some cat breeds are lazier than others.
-Having a breed of cat that tends to be lazy means that you will have some work to do to make sure they don't gain too much weight and still get the exercise they need.
-Some of the laziest cat breeds include:
+Having a breed that tends to be a lazy cat means that you will have some work to do to make sure they don't gain too much weight and still get the exercise they need.

-• American Shorthair
+1. American Shorthair

-• Maine Coon
+2. Maine Coon

-• Persian
+3. Persian

-• Ragdoll
+4. Ragdoll

-• Exotic Shorthair
+5. Exotic Shorthair

-• Scottish Fold
+6. Scottish Fold

-• Russian Blue
+7. Russian Blue

 If your cat isn't on this list, they still may have lazy tendencies, but these are just a few examples of breeds that may be predisposed to such behavior.
+For more information on different cat breeds, check out our article on Which Cat Breed Should You Choose for Your Family?

 What are the health risks involved in cat laziness?

 One big health risk for lazy cats is weight gain.
-Obesity in cats is becoming more common, and one major reason is that a lot of the cats we see in media are actually overweight.
-As a cat owner, how can you tell if your cat is a normal weight or could be at risk?
+Obesity in cats is becoming more common, and one major reason is that a lot of the cats we see in the media are actually overweight.
+Even if your pet seems healthy, the excess weight can be contributing to early onset of arthritis or even allergies and skin issues.
+As a cat parent, how can you tell if your cat is a normal weight or could be at risk?
+Of course your vet will always check your cat's weight, but there is an easy way for you to check for yourself.
+Here is a quick and easy guide you can use at home to tell if your kitty is at a healthy weight or not.

-1. Find toys they actually like
+1. Find toys your lazy cat will actually like

 Cat toys are everywhere, but as we all know, cats can be picky.
 Your cat may not be playing with their toys because the toys may not be interesting to them.
 So, try some different types.
 Of course, it can be a challenging quest, but once you find the right one it can keep your cat active.